 Battery Life: Up to 30 days

 French company Withings has always taken a slightly different approach to fitness wearables, installing various trackers and monitors into a watch that looks like, well, a watch.
-The latest model, the ScanWatch, is definitely worth your consideration, because it offers much of the same features as the Apple Watch Series 6, in what we would consider to be a far more attractive package.
+The latest model, the ScanWatch, is definitely worth your consideration, because it offers much of the same features as the Apple Watch Series 6, in what we would consider being a far more attractive package.